 A race like this needs attitude and identity – and the way we give it that is strong branding and graphic design.

 All visual materials and digital touchpoints follow the strict Red Bull X-Alps branding guidelines – from including its catchphrase ‘The world’s toughest adventure race’ wherever possible, to precise rules about sizing and positioning of sponsor logos.
 It’s a complicated job – but a key part of making an event professional.

 The Red Bull X-Alps media blitz is thorough.
 By providing traditional mainstream media with easily accessible editorial packages, coverage is maximized beyond the typical action and adventure sports audience.

 Between the personal and fan pages of each athlete and the official social media outlets of Red Bull X-Alps it’s almost impossible for a fan to catch every bit of news around the race – there’s just too much for one person to see.
 And that’s the way it’s supposed to be.

 Fans of the Red Bull X-Alps are highly enthusiastic – while the bulk of communication centered around the robust website with live tracking – content went out on every social media channel available, with additional reporting directly from the race route via Facebook Live.

 MILLIONS OF METERS, MILLIONS OF VIEWS

-The collective effort of the athletes accumulated over the years is stunning – virtually countless kilometers covered, countless height meters ascended in descended.
+The collective effort of the athletes accumulated over the years is stunning – virtually countless kilometers covered, countless vertical meters ascended in descended.